 Let’s be honest – who doesn’t love a little bit of alcohol here and there?
-Sometimes it can be difficult resisting a drink, but did you know that alcohol consumption can actually affect skin too?
+Sometimes it can be difficult to resist a drink, but did you know that alcohol consumption can actually affect your skin condition, too?

-If you’ve never thought about the combination of eczema and alcohol, then we suggest you read on.
-Discover how alcohol can trigger eczema, as well as a few recommendations on how to enjoy a drink or two without flare ups.
+If you’ve never thought about the combination of alcohol and eczema (atopic dermatitis), then we suggest you read on.
+Discover how drinking alcohol can trigger eczema symptoms, as well as a few recommendations on how to enjoy a drink or two without making your eczema worse.

 Alcohol is made from a variety of different ingredients, but usually fermentation is the result of broken down yeast or sugar from fruit.
 Additional ingredients and preservatives like barley, hops or wheat can be added to certain beers to intensify flavors.
 These additional ingredients and preservatives are usually what trigger reactions, as many people can be allergic – especially to gluten, high amounts of sugar or milk.

-Determining which foods trigger your eczema can offer some key solutions on what alcoholic drinks to avoid.
-Sometimes switching to gluten-free alcoholic beverages such as cider or certain wines can help, but intake should be limited.
+Determining which foods trigger your eczema symptoms can offer some key solutions on what alcoholic drinks to avoid.
+Sometimes switching to gluten-free alcoholic beverages such as cider or certain (or alcohol-free) wines can help, but intake should be limited.

-To determine what foods might be triggering your eczema, we suggest reading our blog post: What Foods Could Trigger Your Eczema?
+To determine what foods might be triggering your inflammatory skin condition, we suggest reading our blog post: What Foods Could Trigger Your Eczema?
 We also recommend learning about elimination diets.
-An elimination diet can help you determine allergens by removing certain foods from your diet and reintroducing them slowly to learn which foods might be causing flare ups.
+An elimination diet can help you determine allergens by removing certain foods from your diet and reintroducing them slowly to learn which foods might be causing eczema flare–ups.

 Eczema and Alcohol: Do They Mix?

-If you like to enjoy a glass or two of alcohol and they do not trigger your eczema, intake should still be kept to a minimum.
+If you like to enjoy one or two drinks once in a while and they do not trigger your eczema symptoms, alcohol intake should still be kept to a minimum.

-Alcohol actually dries out the skin and dilates blood vessels which in turn can cause eczema to become more red, itchier and altogether more uncomfortable.
-On the other hand – drinking excessively can also cause serious health issues such as liver inflammation.
+Alcohol actually dries out the skin and dilates blood vessels which in turn can cause atopic dermatitis to become redder, itchier, and altogether more uncomfortable.
+What’s more, drinking excessively can also cause serious health issues such as liver inflammation.

 How to Drink Alcohol with Eczema

-If you choose to drink, then make sure you’re opting for quality alcohols (even organic or gluten-free) that avoid harmful toxins and preservatives.
-Investing in premium spirits or wines can actually be more beneficial for your skin.
+If you choose to drink alcohol, then make sure you’re opting for quality beverages (even organic or gluten-free) that avoid harmful toxins and preservatives.
+Investing in premium spirits or wines can actually be more beneficial for your skin disorders.